tc39/proposal-partial-application/README.md

 # Partial Application Syntax for ECMAScript

-This proposal introduces a new syntax using the `?` and `...` tokens which allows you to partially apply an argument list to a call expression by acting as placeholders for an argument or arguments.
+This proposal introduces a new syntax using the `?` token in an argument list which allows you to partially apply an argument list to a call expression by acting as a placeholder for an argument.

 ## Status